 How to Use Essential Oil for Labour Induction

 You can use the following blends of essential oils for labour induction:

 This blend has a divine scent which can work wonders.

 - Clary sage oil

 - Sweet almond oil

 - Vanilla oil

-- Combine a few drops of rose oil, clary sage oil, sweet almond oil.
+- Combine a few drops of rose oil, clary sage oil, and sweet almond oil in a bowl.

 - Apply the mix on the tummy to bring forth contractions.